xinjli/notes/docs/0x3-Computer-Science/0x31-Algorithm/0x315-Sequence.md

 - KMP: build a transition table.
 When failing match ith char, transit to match table[i-1]

-- Aho-Corasick: the multi-pattern version of KMP: transition table becomes a transition graph on top of Trie.
+- Aho-Corasick: the multi-pattern version of KMP: transition table becomes a transition graph on top of Trie. (used in fgrep)

 - Boyer-Moore: match pattern from right to left, shift the pattern when mismatched using (1) bad character rule (2) good suffix rule